About self-build and custom-build homes

 Groups constitute themselves as an organisation to design and develop a custom build housing development which they then live in.
 They may build this themselves or with help from a developer to manage the project.

 Community-led housing projects enable a group of people to build homes together, either individually or in cooperation with a builder or housing provider.
 A community-led approach could be worth looking into if you wish to work with other people to develop homes together.
-The Council can provide funding to help groups afford to build.

 A co-housing project involves a constituted group of people creating their own neighbourhood of homes with shared facilities, such as a communal house.
 A community ethos is at the heart of this type of housing.

 Developers with large sites divide them into single plots and offer a design-and-build service.
 This gives people a chance to customise existing house designs to suit their needs, sometimes being offered the chance to finish the interior of the house themselves.

 Self-build, custom-build and community-led housing in Eden

 Read about Eden's self-build and custom-build housing Register.